jamesoyanna/QuidaxBook-App/README.md

   ```
 Run yarn start or npm stall from the root of your project to start a dev server.
 Navigate to http://localhost:3000/.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you make changes to any of the source files.
   ```

 ## Deployment

 You can deploy the application on any server.
 You can make use of Netlify,a git-based workflow and powerful serverless platform to build, deploy, and collaborate on web apps.
 Visit [Netlify](https://www.netlify.com/)

+## Assumptions/ Thought process:

 ## Author